ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 ORDER BY compliance_rate ASC
 ```

-GRC trick: Ordering by compliance_rate ASC puts the worst performers at the top - this focuses remediation attention exactly where it's needed.
+**Best Practice**: Ordering by compliance_rate ASC puts the worst performers at the top - this focuses remediation attention exactly where it's needed.

-#### Control Status Distribution - The Auditor's Favorite
+#### Control Status Distribution

-This donut chart gives auditors a quick view of control status distribution:
+This donut chart gives a quick view of control status distribution:

 ```sql
 SELECT